utdata/rwdir/03-intro.Rmd

 ![Rstudio launch screen](images/intro-start.png){width=100%}

+## Updating preferences

+There is a preference in RStudio that I would like you to change.
+By default, the program wants to save a the state of your work (all the variables and such) when you close a project, but that is not good practice.
+We'll change that.

+- Go to the **RStudio** menu and choose **Preferences**
+- Under the **General** tab, uncheck the first four boxes
+- On the option "Save Wordspace to .Rdata on exit", change that to **Never**.
+- Click *OK* to close the box.

 ## Starting a new Project

 When we work in RStudio, we will create "Projects" to hold all the files related to one another.
 This sets the "working directory", which is a sort of home base for the project.